 The Rodale Institute is seeking enthusiastic and driven individuals with a positive spirit to apply for an internship at the St. Luke’s Rodale Institute Organic Farm.
 The farm is a partnership between the Rodale Institute and St. Luke’s Hospital to create an innovative farm-to-institute model.
-This intern would work with the St. Luke’s Farmers to produce and deliver safe, healthy, organic produce to all seven hospitals in the St. Luke’s Health Network.
+This intern would work with the St. Luke’s Farmers to produce and deliver safe, healthy, organic produce to all the hospitals in the St. Luke’s Health Network.

 Responsibilities Could Include:

 - Greenhouse tasks

 - Maintain Organic and GAP (Good Agricultural Practices) records

 - Assisting with farm tours and education

 - All interns are also expected to choose a project depending on their farm interests and passions